-Gear is in my experience and for most, if not all of the photographers I know, a long story.
-If you're here to know what I use now I'll get straight into, if you'd like to know why I use it and why I don't think that it really matters, you can continue reading after the list.
+Gear is in my experience and for most, if not all photographers, a long story.
+If you're here to know what I use now I'll get straight into it.
+If you'd like to know why I use what I use and why I don't think that it really matters, you can continue reading after the list.

-On an average trip, I will have this the following gear in my Bag.
+On an average trip, I will have the following gear in my Bag.